azizalshammari/Cheatsheet/README.md

 # Cheatsheet
 Cheatsheet for pentester
-الاوامر ماخوذه من Abdallah fouad
+the commands take it from Abdallah fouad